canzarlab/McSplicer/README.md

 ## Usage <a name="usage"></a>

-Execute McSplicer script with `--help` option for a complete list of options.

-Sample data and usage examples can be found at `examples` subfolder.

 Initially, you need as inputs:
 * The annotation in GTF format, which can be obtained from available reference annotation, e.g., Homo sapiens genome assembly GRCh37 (hg19), or estimated from RNA-seq reads using existing assemblers such as StringTie.